 Aug 27, 2020

-Pulau Bukom Manufacturing Site is selected as first Shell site globally in this pilot to transform the ways of work.
+The Pulau Bukom Manufacturing Site is selected as Shell’s first site globally to transform the ways to work in this pilot.

 Shell’s Pulau Bukom manufacturing site, and the home of Singapore’s first refinery, will pilot a manufacturing site technology, named “Digital Twin”.
 Upon achieving full completion in 2024, the Digital Twin will be a complete virtual representation of the physical elements on site and be able to respond dynamically to conditions based on data from over 20 different technology platforms.